Eckhardt-D/firemaker/readme.md

 npm install firemaker --save
 ```

-## To use it in your application, you need to initialize your app with firebase
+## To use it in your application, you need to initialize your app with firebase.

 ```javascript